 You can use it either pure or add essential oils to it.

-Many spas around the world use coconut oil as massage oil because it’s so good for the skin and very pleasant in its use.
-Coconut oil absorbs easily and leaves a nice softening layer.
+Many spas around the world use coconut oil as massage oil because it’s so good for the skin and very pleasant to use.
+It absorbs quickly and leaves a nice softening layer.

 Lauric acid, vitamin E and other antioxidants in coconut oil have powerful anti-aging properties.

 More about the health benefits of coconut oil for your skin here.

-If used in solid form, it will quickly melt between your hands.
+If it is solid, it will quickly melt between your hands.